MichaelSail4499/cybereventthree/README.md

 # Password Cracking

 Today, we'll be **password cracking** on your favorite Linux interface.
 The purpose of this assignment is so that you may familiarize yourself with offensive security and **red team principles**.
+Hopefully, this assignment will encourage you to use stronger passwords for your online accounts.

-Thus, by the means of hashing, you will learn what the best password principles are.
+By the end of this assignment, you will be able to:

-We'll primarily be working with the **LanMan** hash, which was used in outdated Windows versions.

-We'll be using Hash Identifier Accuracy for...

-We'll be using Hashcat for...
+- Navigate through the Kali Linux environment.
+- Understand the difference between weak hashes and strong hashes.
+- Familiarize yourself with tools used for CTF competitions.
+- Implement secure password storage for your own projects.

 ## Install Kali Linux